 • Mathematics

 In Early Year Foundation Stage we ensure that our children develop firm mathematical foundations in an engaging and appropriate way.
 Maths is a great opportunity for children to develop their communication and language skills as well as their knowledge that will help them to access the KS1 curriculum by the end of the year.
-Alongside our daily maths lessons and maths in provision, children will be completing the mastering number programme.
-This programme aims to secure firm foundations in the development of good number sense for all children.
-The aim over times is that children will leave KS1 with fluency in calculation and a confidence and flexibility with number.
+Alongside our daily maths lessons and maths in provision, children will be completing the Mastering Number Programme, where they learn skills such as subitizing to secure firm foundations to develop good number sense for all children.
+The aim over time is that children will leave KS1 with automaticity and fluency in number facts and procedures as well as confidence and flexibility with number.
 Attention is given to key knowledge and understanding to support future success.

 Progression in Mathematics